FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Variational Segmentation via the CNN Framework

-The multigrid method is usually used to solve non-linear algebraic systems (\ref{linear_system}).
-For simplicity, the parameter $\bm{\alpha}$ in $\mathcal{F}(\bm{u},\bm{\alpha})$ is omitted when only classical FAS algorithm is involved, i.e,
+The multigrid method is usually used to solve nonlinear algebraic systems (\ref{linear_system}).
+For~simplicity, the~parameter $\bm{\alpha}$ in $\mathcal{F}(\bm{u},\bm{\alpha})$ is omitted when only the classical FAS algorithm is involved, i.e.,

-The multi-grid ingredients including the error smoothing and the coarse grid correction ideas are not restricted to linear situation but can immediately be used for the nonlinear problem itself, which leads to the so-called FAS algorithm.
-The fundamental idea of nonlinear multigrid is the same as in the linear case, the FAS method can be recursively defined on the basis of a two-grid method.
-We start with the description of one fine-coarse cycle (finer grid layer $\ell$ and coarser grid layer $\ell+1$) of the nonlinear two-grid method for solving (\ref{linear_system2}).
-To proceed, let the fine grid equation be written as
+The multigrid ingredients including the error smoothing and the coarse grid correction ideas are not restricted to the linear situation, but can be immediately used for the nonlinear problem itself, which leads to the so-called FAS algorithm.
+The~fundamental idea of the nonlinear multigrid is the same as in the linear case, and the~FAS method can be recursively defined on the basis of a two-grid method.
+We start with the description of one fine--coarse cycle (finer grid layer $\ell$ and coarser grid layer $\ell+1$) of the nonlinear two-grid method for solving (\ref{linear_system2}).
+To~proceed, let the fine grid equation be written as

 Firstly, we compute an approximation $\bar{\bm{u}}^{\ell}:=\bm{u}_{m}^{\ell}$ of the fine grid problem by applying $m$ pre-smoothing steps to $\bm{u}^{\ell}$ as follows